 If you’re a nut kind of person, then you’ll be glad to know that roasting peanuts, almonds and any other type of nut can be done very easily with your air fryer.
 Peanuts and almonds can be done in 10 minutes, whereas walnuts will be ready to go in less than 8 minutes.

 Despite their many uses, there are still a lot of foods and snacks that you shouldn’t put in an air fryer.

 Batter-coated food is generally not suited for air frying, since the fast-moving air can push away the wet batter from the food and spray it all over the place.
 So, if you want to make battered fish or chicken, it is probably best to stick to the traditional methods of cooking.
-However, some have had success by frying the batter-coated pieces in a pan first and then frying them in the hot air fryer, but this takes longer and is really quite unnecessary.
+However, some have had success by frying the batter-coated pieces in a pan first and then frying them in the hot air fryer, but this will make the cooking process longer.

 As mentioned before, vegetables that can be roasted or grilled can be cooked in an air fryer.
 However, you should avoid any kinds of vegetables that are usually steamed, such as carrots and beans.

 Since their primary function is frying, it goes without saying that foods you generally boil – mainly pasta and rice – are not suitable for use in an air fryer.
 For these, the old-fashioned way of boiling water is still best.
 Alternatively, you can get a rice cooker.